ivoinestrachan/chess-clock/README.md

 - The app displays two timers, one for each player.
 - Users can start and stop the timers by tapping the corresponding player's timer.
-- The app also provides a reset button to set the timers back to the initial time.
-- Users can customize the initial time for each player before starting the game.

 ## Screenshots